Big-game baiting operation concludes in Gunnison

 As of Feb.
 22, of the radio-collared deer which CPW is tracking, 92 percent of the does have survived, and 53 percent of the fawns have survived.
 Annual winter monitoring for survival continues through June 15.

 CPW biologists have been studying deer survival in the Southwest Region and throughout the state.
 To gain a better understanding of mule deer study and survival, please read this report:

 CPW's Big Game Aerial Inventories

 To manage big game herds in Colorado for long-term sustainability, CPW biologists conduct aerial surveys throughout the state every winter.
 Learn how surveys are conducted and what big-game biologists learn from them.

 Minimizing Disturbance of Big Game -- Emergency Regulation

 Deer and elk minimize their movements during the winter to save energy.
 If they are forced to move during the cold winter months, it reduces the chances that they will make it through the winter.
-In order to minimize disturbance of deer and elk now on winter range in the Gunnison Basin, CPW has enacted an emergency regulation that prohibits several forms of wildlife-related recreation on public lands at 9,500-feet and below in an area from, roughly from Sargents to five-miles west of Blue Mesa Dam, and Crested Butte to Lake City.
-The regulation prohibits lion hunting, small game hunting, the collection of antlers and skulls of wildlife, and suspends all night-hunting permits through May 15.
-See map and official regulation order.
+In order to minimize disturbance of deer and elk now on winter range in the Gunnison Basin, CPW had enacted an emergency regulation that prohibited several forms of wildlife-related recreation on public lands at 9,500-feet and below in an area from, roughly from Sargents to five-miles west of Blue Mesa Dam, and Crested Butte to Lake City.
+The regulation prohibited lion hunting, small game hunting, the collection of antlers and skulls of wildlife, and suspends all night-hunting permits.
+See

-CPW also asks that people refrain from other forms of recreation in areas where deer and elk can be seen.
-This includes snowshoeing, snowmobiling, mountain biking, cross-country skiing and sledding.
+CPW also asked that people refrain from other forms of recreation in areas where deer and elk can be seen.
+This included snowshoeing, snowmobiling, mountain biking, cross-country skiing and sledding.
 Recreationists can find plenty of areas for fun activities on public lands above 9,500 feet.